alexander-marsolais/getting_cleaning_data/README.md

 Create 'merged_data' with rbind.
 Replaced the 'Activity' column (which is numeric) with the descriptive labels in 'activity_labels'.

-The first column here is 'Subject', which is numeric value (1:30) that indicates the subject.
-Second column is 'Activity, which is a numeric value (1:6) that indicates the activity.
-The rest of the columns represent various accelerometer measurements.
+The first column here is 'Subject', which is a numeric value (1:30) that indicates the subject.
+Second column is 'Activity', which is a character value that indicates the activity.
+The rest of the columns represent various accelerometer measurements (numeric).

 ##Subset mean and std data